Skip to main content

 The problem: custom blocks on AI crawlers

-• GPTBot — ChatGPT's web crawler
+• GPTBot — OpenAI's training crawler

-• Google-Extended — Google's AI training crawler
+• Google-Extended — Google's AI training and AI Overviews crawler

-• ClaudeBot — Anthropic's Claude crawler
+• ClaudeBot — Anthropic's training crawler

-• PerplexityBot — Perplexity AI's crawler
+• PerplexityBot — Perplexity's crawler

 If your robots.txt includes rules like this: